-Landslides directly damage engineered structures in two general ways: 1) disruption of structural foundations caused by differential movement and deformation of the ground upon which the structure sits, and 2) physical impact of debris moving downslope against structures located in the travel path.
+Landslides are more known for damaging structures.
+This happens in two general ways: 1) disruption of structural foundations caused by differential movement and deformation of the ground upon which the structure sits, and 2) physical impact of debris moving downslope against structures located in the travel path.
 Landslides have been known to create temporary dams in some locations, partially or fully blocking rivers at the toe of the slide.
 These dams can subsequently burst as the pressure of the impounded water builds, leading to flood damage for structures and communities downstream as well.

-Within the Eastern Region, Carbon and Stillwater counties has an expected annual loss rating due to landslides that is relatively high.
-This is followed by Carter, Garfield, McCone, Powder River, Rosebud and Yellowstone counties have a relatively moderate estimation of annualized losses due to landslide damages.
-The other 12 counties in the Eastern Region have an expected annual loss of relatively low damages due to landslide hazards.
-The risk for each county in the Eastern Region is detailed in Figure 4-42 below.
+Within the Eastern Region, NRI data indicates that Carbon and Stillwater counties have expected annual loss ratings due to landslides that are relatively high.
+This is followed by Carter, Garfield, McCone, Powder River, Rosebud, and Yellowstone counties have a relatively moderate estimation of annualized losses due to landslide damages.
+The other 12 counties in the Eastern Region have a relatively low expected annual loss to landslide hazards.
+The risk for each county in the Eastern Region is detailed in Figure 4-44 below.

-Figure 4-42 NRI Expected Annual Loss Rating Montana Eastern Region
+Figure 4-44 NRI Expected Annual Loss Rating Montana Eastern Region